COVID-19 updates & ways VSAC can help

 - Federal loans from the U.S. Department of Education:

-- Direct Subsidized and Unsubsidized loans for students
+- Direct Subsidized loans for undergraduate students

-- Direct PLUS loans for parents
+- Direct PLUS loans for parents and graduate/professional students

 - Private loans—like VSAC’s loans for parents and students—offered by: